jamiely/jumbly/README.md

 # Todo

-* Allow players to rearrange cells
 * Do not allow players to repeat words
+* Show differences between words
-* Randomize generation of words
+* Visually show words that are invalid

 # Media